Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 Kanonkop — Pinotage specialists.
 The estate Pinotage (R250-400) is dense, smoky, and unlike anything grown outside South Africa.
 Tasting R80 in a room that's been pouring wine for decades.

 Rust en Vrede — Red blends in a 17th-century setting.
-Their estate blend is sophisticated.
+The estate blend is sophisticated.
 Tasting R60.
-The restaurant on-site was once South Africa's best — it's closed for renovation but the wines speak for themselves.
+The on-site restaurant was once South Africa's best — it's closed for renovation, but the wines speak for themselves.

 Jordan — Hilltop setting with valley views.
-Their Chardonnay surprised me — cool-climate elegance from a warm-climate region.
+The Chardonnay is the surprise here: cool-climate elegance from a warm-climate region.
 Tasting R90.

 Delaire Graff — The luxury option.
-Panoramic views, contemporary art collection, tasting R150.
-The Botmaskop blend is their trophy wine.
-The terrace is where you go to understand why people use the word "breathtaking" about the Winelands.
+Panoramic views, a contemporary art collection, tasting R150.
+The Botmaskop blend is the trophy wine.
+The terrace is where the word "breathtaking" finally earns itself in the Winelands.

-But the revelation was Chenin Blanc.
-South Africa has the world's oldest Chenin vines, and the old-vine bottlings — guava, honey, tropical fruit, but with acidity that keeps everything sharp — are as good as anything from the Loire and cost a quarter of the price.
-Ken Forrester's FMC (R300 at the cellar door) rewired my understanding of white wine.
+But the revelation is Chenin Blanc.
+South Africa has the world's oldest Chenin vines, and the old-vine bottlings — guava, honey, tropical fruit, but with acidity that keeps everything sharp — stand alongside anything from the Loire at a quarter of the price.
+Ken Forrester's FMC (R300 at the cellar door) will rewire your understanding of white wine.

 The Second Morning

-I did the shorter trail.
-The fynbos — South Africa's unique shrubland with thousands of plant species found nowhere else — was in bloom.
+Take the shorter trail and you'll likely catch the fynbos — South Africa's unique shrubland with thousands of plant species found nowhere else — in bloom.
 Proteas, ericas, restios.
-The air smelled like wild rosemary and damp earth.
+The air smells like wild rosemary and damp earth.

 Afternoon: the Franschhoek Wine Tram.
 For the best off-season experience, read our winter Cape Winelands guide (R280).
 The vintage tram and open-air bus circuit visits 6-8 estates across the Franschhoek Valley.
-La Motte's Shiraz was a highlight.
-Boschendal's grounds — one of the oldest Cape Dutch estates (1685) — stopped me cold.
-The building looked like it had been painted into the landscape by a Dutch master.
+La Motte's Shiraz is a highlight.
+Boschendal's grounds — one of the oldest Cape Dutch estates (1685) — stop you cold.
+The building looks like it was painted into the landscape by a Dutch master.

 The Food